kirandhasade/Black_Friday_Analysis/README.md

   - It has 233599 null values.
   - It is of float datatype.

 ### Phase 3: Data Cleaning and Handling Null Values

 #### Data cleaning
+- Step 1: **Dropped user_id column** as we don't need for further analysis.
+- Step 2: